-Concert Attire Fee: Up to \$105 Camp Fee: \$10 Shirt Fee: Up to \$10 Equipment Fee: Up to \$60 Up to 2 Parades: \$14 Each Up to 2 Band Clinic or Exchange: \$14 CSO Field Trip: \$14 The Wind Ensemble is an auditioned, highly selective, concert band made up of a limited number of flute, oboe, clarinet, bassoon, saxophone, trumpet, horn, trombone, baritone, tuba, and percussion players.
-Enrolled students must be proficient at reading and performing music and must meet honors credit requirements.
-Students will frequently perform the most advanced standards and the latest compositions of contemporary wind band literature.
-See the Information for All Band Classes for more details.
+Concert Attire Fee: Up to \$105 Camp Fee: \$10 Shirt Fee: Up to \$10 Equipment Fee: Up to \$60 Up to 2 Parades: \$14 Each Up to 2 Band Clinic or Exchange: \$14 CSO Field Trip: \$14

+The Symphonic Band is an auditioned concert band made up of flute, oboe, clarinet, bassoon, saxophone, trumpet, horn, trombone, baritone, and tuba players.
+This class develops a more advanced level of wind instrument performance and requires students to have a good understanding of music reading and music theory.
+See the Information for All Band Classes for more detail on page 72.